suanhsawmtung/PHP-BLOG-APP/README.md

         mkdir -p public/images
         composer install

-    3. Create New Empty Database and connect in config.php
+    3. Create a New Empty Database and connect in config.php

-    4. Create 3 tables for users, posts and comments
+    4. Create 3 tables for users, posts, and comments

-    5. Now U are ready to go.
+    5. Now You are ready to go.
 Run this command

         php -S localhost: 8000